crocs-muni/ECTester/analysis/countermeasures/README.md

 > This step supports *Section 6* of the paper, mainly Table 4.

-1. Run the `simulation.ipynb` notebook.
+1. Run the `simulate.ipynb` notebook.
 2. Examine the test results and how they correspond to Table 4.